sam17/ace_USB3/README.md

     The unprocessed image data.

 ## Installing Pleora eBUS SDK
-You can find the latest version of Pleora eBus SDK from [here](http://www.pleora.com/support-center/documentation-downloads). eBus SDK 4.0.7 is in teh install folder of this driver.
+You can find the latest version of Pleora eBus SDK from [here](http://www.pleora.com/support-center/documentation-downloads). eBus SDK 4.0.7 is in the install folder of this driver.

 To install, run the following command: